Geography

 Curriculum Planning

 At Bishop Martin we follow a structure to all Geography lessons.
 Before new learning, the children complete a retrieval task where prior knowledge from lesson before or last time linked content was taught can be recapped.
 The teacher will then introduce the lesson, share why this is being taught and why before introducing the new key vocabulary for the lesson.
 After the teacher input for teach new concept the children apply their new learning to a task to deepen their understanding.
-To conclude the lesson, there is always a ‘lock it in task’ to recap learning to reinforce what has been learned in the lesson to aid quicker recall.
+To conclude the lesson, there is always a task to recap learning to reinforce what has been learned in the lesson to aid quicker recall.

-The units in the long term plan have been sequenced to ensure that:
+Alongside 'Opening Worlds' recommendations, the units in the long term plan have been sequenced to ensure that:

 In Key Stage 1: